ujr/bitfiddle/Analysis.md

 ## Closing Remarks

-The music generated is not super complex, but quite effective.
-Knowing how little code it takes to generate both the music and the sound—this makes it so astonishing.

 Remember, this was all integer arithmetics, no floating point.
 Much of the terseness derives from exploiting C's operator precedence rules by omitting needless parentheses.
 Indeed,